 3 of Swords

-The swords cross each other to symbolise pain in the past, present and future, indicating heartache which hasn't been fully resolved.
-When pain and heartache hits us, we know we are alive.
-Grief can occur in different ways, like an argument with a close friend, a difficult relationship break up, or the death of a loved one.
+The swords crossing each other symbolise pain in the past, present and future.
+When pain and heartache hits us, we know we are alive!
+Grief can occur in different ways, such as a difficult relationship break up, or the death of a loved one.
 In any case, fighting acceptance only serves to keep this grief alive and wishing for a different outcome will not change what has happened.
 Pain and heartache isn't something to wash away, it serves to teach us about love, compassion and wisdom through direct experience and deep understanding.

 5 of Swords